AIML-K/aiml-k.github.io/content/en/log/conjectures/embedding-of-numbers/index.md

 - Limited scalability: They can generalize to familiar numbers, but not to rare ones (e.g. large or unseen numbers).
 - Weak numeric reasoning: Counting, comparison, and multi-step calculations are error-prone (without external tools).

+## Conjecture 1

+> It is possible to construct embedding in which the numerical nature of numbers are "preserved", up to some finite precision.

+Consider how real numbers are represented approximately in computers; also consider that some numbers require infinitely many digits to write them down directly.

+Defining "preserved" will drive a series of subsequent research.

+### Variant 1a

+> There is such an embedding that does not require training (or "learning" per se).

+cf. p-adic numbers (how to truncate this?)

+### Variant 1b

+> Such embedding allows efficient arithmetics, and if possible, controllable approximations of exact arithmetics.

+cf. Hansel's p-adic arithmetics. https://dx.doi.org/10.1137%2F0208011

+## Conjecture 2

+> With embedding that preserves the nature of numbers, LLMs (or, more fundamentally, stacked transformers) will have better performance in tasks involving numbers.

+### Variant 2a

+> With such embedding, learning will be faster.

+### Variant 2b

+> With such embedding, generalization will be more prevalent.

 <!-- 글쓰기 관련 참조: https://bootstrap.hugoblox.com/content/writing-markdown-latex/

 마크다운인데, 뭔가 더 들어가있다.